course-kit/client/README.md

 | 500 | Error |

 - `player: Player | null`.
-An instance of the `Player` object which provides methods and events allowing you to control the video player with JavaScript.
+An instance of the `Player` object that provides methods and events allowing you to control the video player with JavaScript.
 Note that the player will be `null` if the status is not `200`.

 Example: